WhizzCodes/IDiscuss/README.md

 When forum is empty (no queries posted by users yet )

 When forum is not empty (queries posted by users)

-View Selected Question Page
+**View Selected Question Page**

-➢ When no answers commented to a particular question
+When no answers commented to a particular question

-➢ When Answers commented to a particular question
+When Answers commented to a particular question

 # How to run via Xampp Server?